mastrich00/DeepLearning-Ultrasound/README.md

 ## References

 Key references include work on ultrasound knobology, speckle characterization, low-rank GANs for ultrasound, Retinex-based illumination modeling, and temporal transformers for video restoration.
-See the proposal bibliography for full citations.
+See the proposal bibliography `.\DL_Proposal.pdf` for full citations.

 ---